Sophokles187/data-cards/docs/features/properties.md

 ### Property Labels

-You can customize how property labels appear:
+You can customize how property labels appear by using Dataview's "as" syntax in your query:

 ```
-propertyLabels: {
-  "file.link": "Title",
-  "rating": "My Rating"
+TABLE file.link as "Title", rating as "My Rating" FROM #books
-}
 ```

 This will display "Title" instead of "File Link" and "My Rating" instead of "Rating".